Quantum Theory and Local Hidden Variable Theory: General Features and Tests for EPR Steering: Introduction

-In Section \ref{Section - General Features} we begin with a brief review of measurement probabilities in bipartite systems, focusing both on quantum expressions for joint measurenment probabilities and local hidden variable theory expressions, and discuss the question of how to interconvert between quantum and local hidden variable theory quantities.
-Important relationships between the mean values for measurements given by quantum theory and by local hidden variable theory are highlighted.
-We then consider in Section \ref{Section - Classes of Quantum States} the detailed description of how the quantum states for composite systems may be categorised.
-We relate our categories of states to the hierarchy of sub-sets discussed in Refs.\cite {Wiseman07a}, \cite{Jones07a}, \cite{Cavalcanti09a}, \cite{He11a}.
+In Section \ref{Section - Classes of Quantum States} we then consider the detailed description of how the quantum states for bipartite systems may be categorised.
+We relate our categories of states to the hierarchy of sub-sets discussed in Refs.\ \cite{Wiseman07a,Jones07a,Cavalcanti09a,He11a}.